Authorised Independent Nu Skin Distributor

 Product Description

-LifePak® delivers 58 bioavailable nutrients — vitamins, minerals, antioxidants, and phytonutrients — in a twice-daily sachet format designed to close the nutritional gaps that most Australian diets leave open.
-Each sachet contains two LifePak tablets, one nano-encapsulated CoQ10 capsule (30 mg), and one MarineOmega capsule with fish oil and krill oil.
-The Australian Health Survey (2011–12) found that fewer than 4% of Australian adults met the recommended daily vegetable intake, and inadequate intakes of calcium, magnesium, and zinc were common across all age groups.
-LifePak doesn't replace whole food — but it addresses the shortfalls that even health-conscious Australians tend to carry.
+LifePak is Nu Skin's flagship comprehensive multivitamin — 58+ bioavailable nutrients (vitamins, minerals, antioxidants, phytonutrients) delivered in twice-daily sachets.
+Each sachet contains LifePak tablets, a nano-encapsulated CoQ10 capsule (30 mg), and a MarineOmega capsule with fish oil and krill oil.
+The Australian Health Survey (2011–12) found that fewer than 4% of adults meet the recommended daily vegetable intake, with widespread shortfalls in calcium, magnesium, and zinc.
+LifePak doesn't replace whole food — it addresses the shortfalls that even health-conscious Australians tend to carry.

 What Makes LifePak Different

 The mineral forms matter more than most people realise.
-Budget multivitamins typically use oxide-form minerals — magnesium oxide, zinc oxide — because they're cheap to manufacture.
+Budget pharmacy multivitamins typically use oxide-form minerals — magnesium oxide, zinc oxide — because they're cheap to manufacture.
 The problem is absorption: magnesium oxide has a bioavailability of roughly 4%, meaning 96% of what you swallow passes straight through.
 LifePak uses chelated forms instead: calcium citrate-malate, zinc glycinate, chromium polynicotinate.
-These bind the mineral to an amino acid, allowing uptake through amino acid transport channels rather than competing for the same limited mineral absorption pathways.
-Published comparisons show calcium citrate-malate achieves approximately 24% better absorption than calcium carbonate under controlled conditions.
+These bind the mineral to an amino acid and use amino acid transport channels rather than competing for the same limited mineral absorption pathways.
+Published comparisons show calcium citrate-malate achieves around 24% better absorption than calcium carbonate under controlled conditions.

 Then there's the CoQ10 format.
 Most supplements use crystalline CoQ10 powder, which dissolves poorly in the digestive tract.
-LifePak's 30 mg dose uses nano-encapsulation — reducing particle size to improve solubility and gut uptake.
-Your body's own CoQ10 production starts declining from around age 30, and by 50 it's dropped enough to affect mitochondrial energy output in high-demand tissues like the heart.
-The nano-encapsulated format isn't just marketing language; it's a practical solution to a genuine absorption limitation.
+LifePak's 30 mg dose uses nano-encapsulation — reduced particle size to improve solubility and gut uptake.
+Endogenous CoQ10 production starts declining from around age 30, and by 50 it's dropped enough to affect mitochondrial energy output in high-demand tissues like the heart.
+The nano-encapsulated format is a practical solution to a genuine absorption limitation, not just marketing language.

 LifePak also includes 60 mg of alpha-lipoic acid per daily serve.
-What makes alpha-lipoic acid unusual is that it's both water- and fat-soluble — one of very few antioxidants that can operate across all cellular compartments.
+Alpha-lipoic acid is unusual — it's both water- and fat-soluble, one of very few antioxidants that can operate across all cellular compartments.
 It also recycles vitamins C and E after they've neutralised free radicals, effectively extending the lifespan of other antioxidants in the formula.
-Combined with a full-spectrum carotenoid blend (lutein, lycopene, alpha-carotene, beta-carotene) and grape seed extract, the antioxidant coverage goes well beyond what a standard one-a-day tablet can fit.
+Combined with a full-spectrum carotenoid blend (lutein, lycopene, alpha-carotene, beta-carotene) and grape seed extract, the antioxidant coverage goes well beyond what a single one-a-day tablet can fit.

 Key Ingredients